 Keeping that same lamp, ceiling fixture or porch light working for 23 years using (just a handful of) CFLs costs just $48!
 A single LED bulb will keep that socket burning bright for 23 years for only $38.
 That’s like stealing from your utility.
 Multiply those savings for every bulb socket you have in your home and you’re talking about saving thousands of dollars on utility and hardware store bills over the next couple of decades.

 The cost of incandescent bulbs comes from both having to replace them frequently and because they draw much more electricity from the grid.
 Older bulbs are being phased out, and LEDs and CFLs are the new mainstream bulb of choice, and for good reason.

 Between CFLs and LEDs, we recommend LEDs because they save the most money and energy, and if they break, they do not release toxic mercury into your home as do CFLs.
-However, they do contain lead and nickel and other heavy metal, so be careful and do a thorough cleaning when a broken LED bulb breaks.
+However, they do contain lead and nickel, and other heavy metals, so be careful and do a thorough cleaning when a broken LED bulb breaks.
 And recycle responsibly, you know… once every 23 years.

 Install Low-Flow Toilets and Showerheads

 The utility rates that homeowners pay for water have gone up 41% since 2010.
 That’s astounding.
 What’s more, annual price increases for water are predicted to be above inflation rates for the immediate future.